Music by Daniel Dorff

 (1) 3 Bb Clarinets and Bass Clarinet: The original version, now recorded by the Interclarinet ensemble -- players from the top orchestras in Germany, Austria, and Hungary.

-(2) SATB Saxophone Quartet: Requested by several groups, now recorded by the Tokyo-based Harmo Saxophone Quartet, and the Miles Osland Quartet which added jazz flavoring. and most recently the Morse Code Saxophone Quartet.
-Also in the repertoire of Prism and many other quartets.
+(2) SATB Saxophone Quartet: Requested by several groups, now recorded by the Tokyo-based Harmo Saxophone Quartet, and the Miles Osland Quartet which added jazz flavoring. and more recently by the Morse Code Saxophone Quartet.
+Also performed by Prism and many other quartets.

 (3) String Quartet: originally for the Haddonfield Symphony's in-school outreach, now in lots of gig books.

-(4) String Quintet (quartet plus bass): again great for in-school and gigs
+(4) String Quintet (quartet plus bass): also great for in-school and gigs

-(5) String Orchestra: now available for high school and community orchestras, a regular publication from Presser, not rental.
+(5) String Orchestra: now available for high school and community orchestras, a regular publication from Presser.

-(6) 3 Bassoons & Contrabassoon: transcribed for Christopher Weait and the Ohio State University Bassoon Ensemble; the New Jersey Bassoon Ensemble has this up on youtube.
+(6) 3 Bassoons & Contrabassoon: transcribed for Christopher Weait and the Ohio State University Bassoon Ensemble.

-(7) Violin (or Flute) & Guitar: premiered by Mimi Stillman and Allen Krantz, 3/16/06 in Philadelphia
+(7) Violin (or Flute) & Guitar: premiered by Mimi Stillman and Allen Krantz in Philadelphia.

-(8) Flute & Strings: premiered by flutist Mimi Stillman with a few members of the Philadelphia Orchestra
+(8) Flute & Strings: premiered by flutist Mimi Stillman with members of the Philadelphia Orchestra

 (9) Bb Clarinet & Bass Clarinet: performed at international clarinet conventions by John Bruce Yeh and Teresa Reilly, as part of the clarinets/mimes ensemble Inventions.
 The bass clarinet covers the whole accompaniment usually taken by 3 instruments